FlipAttack: Jailbreak LLMs via Flipping: Experiment

 \section{Experiment}

-This section aims to demonstrate the superiority of FlipAttack through extensive experiments.
+This section demonstrates the superiority of FlipAttack through experiments.
 Due to the page limitation, we introduce the experimental setup, including the environment, benchmark, baseline methods, target LLMs, evaluation metrics, and implementation details in Section \ref{sec:experimental_setup}.